andre-brandao/pyprland/Getting-started.md

 ## Installation

-Check your OS package manager first, eg, for archlinux, you can also find it on AUR: `yay -S pyprland`
+Check your OS package manager first, eg, for archlinux, you can find it on AUR: `yay -S pyprland`

 Otherwise, use the python package manager *inside a virtual environment* (`python -m venv somefolder && source ./somefolder/bin/activate`):